zbw/pm20_web/category/geo/i/140900/about.en.md

-In total 190 folders, 4300 documents - folders complete.
+In total 185 folders, 4300 documents - folders complete until 1949.

 _For direct access to the documents, click the "(xy documents)" link, for folder information use the "(folder)" link._